Unit rationale, description and aim

 Learning and teaching strategy and rationale

-Tutorials will incorporate small group, collaborative learning with students engaging in active discussion of the theoretical unit content of community development, community capacity building, and asset-mapping of local communities.
+Workshops will incorporate small group, collaborative learning with students engaging in active discussion of the theoretical unit content of community development, community capacity building, and asset-mapping of local communities.
 Virtual review of best practice community development initiatives will be utilised allowing students to better understand and explore good practice responses in building resilience and successful community development initiatives.

 Students’ learning experience will significantly impact on their capacity in identifying good practice approaches, reviewing community issues and identifying their relevance to building competency and knowledge in community development.

-This Unit incorporates professional social work skills based teaching and learning, and therefore has an attendance requirement of a minimum of 80% attendance at weekly lectures and the skill development and practice tutorials.
+This Unit incorporates professional social work skills-based teaching and learning, and therefore has an attendance requirement of a minimum of 80% attendance at weekly lectures and the skill development and practice tutorials.

 An attendance record for weekly tutorials and community engagement activities will be kept.

-Reasons why attendance is required: In tutorials, you will be interacting with other students and developing skills which you will use in your professional experience.
-Students who do not attend are at risk of not developing the required knowledge and essential skills.
+In workshops you will be interacting with other students and developing skills which you will use in your professional experience.
+Students who do not attend are at risk of not developing the required knowledge and essential skills, needed to demonstrate unit learning outcomes.
+In particular, attendance is required so students participate and support their peers in groupwork (assessment 2) and in the engagement with the community organisation (LO 5).
 As this attendance hurdle task relates to a student’s attendance, there is only one attempt available to meet this requirement.

 AASW Practice Standards